George C. Ludlow: Term in office

 Ludlow entered office facing Republican control of both houses of the legislature and amid rumors that the Pennsylvania Railroad had ordered its employees to vote for him.
 He was also beholden to the State House Ring for his nomination and had little power within his own party.
 Overall, his administration has been characterized as "honest and diligent but basically unproductive."

 In 1882, Ludlow vetoed a bill to allow the Central Railroad of New Jersey's board of directors to increase the corporation's capital stock without shareholder approval, thus removing control from the stockholders.
 He denounced the bill as immoral and unjust.
-However, the veto was overriden by large majorities of both houses.
+However, the veto was overridden by large majorities of both houses.
 In the same session, Ludlow vetoed a bill to limit public access to large areas of the Jersey City waterfront, which would have aided the Pennsylvania Railroad in a legal battle against the city.
 He denounced that bill as "an abuse of legislative power and a violation of the principles of fair dealing and justice."
 The bill was passed again by the Senate but derailed in the Assembly amid bribery charges and a legislative investigation.